Tour with the Jerusalem Symphony Orchestra

-At the suggestion of former President of the Bundestag Norbert Lammert, the Jerusalem Symphony Orchestra and its new chief conductor Steven Sloane are planning a concert tour from 21 – 27 June 2021 to Berlin and Bochum as an important contribution to the German-Jewish festival year 1700 years of Jewish life in Germany.
-As one of the principal Israeli orchestras, the JSO will be making its guest appearance in Germany for the first time in over a decade.
+At the suggestion of former President of the Bundestag Norbert Lammert, the Jerusalem Symphony Orchestra and Steven Sloane planned a concert tour from 21 – 27 June 2021 to Berlin and Bochum as an important contribution to the German-Jewish festival year 1700 years of Jewish life in Germany.
+As one of the principal Israeli orchestras, the JSO made its guest appearance in Germany for the first time in over a decade.

 Tours with the Bochum Symphony Orchestra

 Under the baton of Steven Sloane, the Bochum Symphony Orchestra made a name for itself internationally with concert tours to Israel, Estonia, USA and Austria, including the Mahler Festival in Tirol.
 It has also held regular performances in the Amsterdam Concertgebouw.
 Through the the internationally acclaimed and celebrated production of Zimmermann’s “Die Soldaten”, which the Bochum Symphony Orchestra performed as part of the international cultural festival RuhrTriennale, the orchestra travelled with this spectacular opera production to New York at the invitation of the renowned Lincoln Center Festival in the summer of 2008, where it was well received by media and audience alike.